ryanmcnally93/relieve/readme.md

 1. Log into GitHub.

-2. Select project-one-relieve from list of repositories.
+2. Select relieve from list of repositories.

 3. From the top menu items, select settings.